The art of steeping

 Once you have your water temperature correct, timing is everything.
 Every tea that we sell has a steep time listed on the label.
 We personally think that this steep time is the best way to experience this particular tea.
 Of course, just like art, our teas are open to interpretation, so if you decide you like By and By to be just a bit more bite-y, to go with Taylor Meier's beautifully raspy voice, go ahead and steep it for three minutes, we won't be offended.
 We'll only be offended if you don't time your steep at all.
 Come on, you really say you love tea but you can't be bothered to tell Siri to set a timer?
 Ok, sorry for being sassy.
 Just time your steep.
 Please.

 Of course, all of this is backed by science.
 That bitterness?
 Tannins.
 Tannins are water-soluble polyphenols that have many uses and benefits.
-They can color leather, they're antioxidants, they have potentially cancer preventing properties, and they fight inflammation!
-Unfortunately, along with all the cool stuff they can do, they also make your tea bitter if you steep it too long or too hot.
+They can color leather, they're antioxidants, they have potentially cancer preventing properties, and they fight inflammation! (you can learn more about the health benefits of tea here) Unfortunately, along with all the cool stuff they can do, they also make your tea bitter if you steep it too long or too hot.

 Back to blog